 SHRA will continue to implement housing and community development activities that meet the underserved and worst-case needs in the City of Sacramento.
 In the past 5 years, the market has improved significantly.
 For those who are benefitting from the economic recovery, rising incomes have made it easier to afford rents and to purchase homes.
-However, extremely low income and special needs populations are finding housing harder to secure, given the diminishing inventory of naturally occurring affordable housing and flat funding to support publicly-supported housing.
+However, extremely low income and special needs populations are finding housing harder to secure, given the diminishing inventory of naturally occurring affordable housing and flat funding to public supported housing.

 SHRA staff will continue to address the challenges of existing and new obstacles focusing on three programmatic and administrative areas.
-First and foremost, staff will concentrate on project and program to improve efficiencies in delivery of the funds.
 Staff will use proactive approaches toward future applications for potential leverage funds.
 These efforts will assist SHRA to strategically place future activities in line to address obstacles.

-Second, SHRA staff will use CDBG and other funds as leverage for both City and the County administered programs and support services that serve the burgeoning needs of low- and moderate-income residents.
-Draft City of Sacramento Annual Action Plan 79 Unfortunately, many in the SHRA network of public service providers are being caught in the compounded predicament of significant loss of local and other funding while the numbers of their clients remain steady or increase.
+SHRA staff will use CDBG and other funds as leverage for City administered programs and support services that serve the burgeoning needs of low- and moderate-income residents.
+Unfortunately, many in the SHRA network of public service providers are being caught in the compounded predicament of significant loss of local and other funding while the numbers of their clients remain steady or increase.
 SHRA staff will work diligently to the extent feasible to keep services and programs intact and available.

-Third, SHRA staff will respond to increased programmatic and administrative demands by creating greater internal efficiencies and realigning program and services delivery within its provider network.
-SHRA staff collaboratively works with both the City and County elected officials, as well as the Planning, Parks, Transportation, Public Works, Economic Development and General Services Departments to identify projects that also meet federal community development program eligibility and meet timely draw down requirements.
-Staff will continue to fine-tune this approach to help ensure projects are ready to go and project funds will be spent quickly and effectively.
+SHRA staff will respond to increased programmatic and administrative demands by creating greater internal efficiencies and realigning program and services delivery within its provider network.
+SHRA staff collaboratively works with both the City and County elected officials, as well as the Planning Parks, Transportation, Public Works, Economic Development and General Services Departments to identify projects that also meet federal community development program eligibility and meet timely draw down requirements.
+Staff will continue to fine tune this approach to help ensure projects are ready to go and project funds will be spent quickly and effectively.